 Winter hiking in a canyon

 Austria has a lot of gorges where you can hike, but very few are open in winter.
 Hence, I simply had to use the opportunity and explore the Breitachklamm gorge.
 Strictly speaking, 99 % of the gorge is located within Germany.
 Nevertheless, this is an experience you definitely should include when vacationing in the Kleinwalsertal.
 The snow-covered canyon, frozen waterfalls, and ice curtains are a fantastic sight.
 See more pictures and read more about this adventure in a separate article.

 There is no lack of skiing opportunities in the Kleinwalsertal.
-48 lifts give you access to 130 kilometers of slopes.
+48 lifts give you access to 130 kilometres of slopes.
 It also includes lifts and slopes on the German side of the border.
 Whether you want to head out on your own or join a guided tour, you will find plenty of options for ski touring.
-Those who prefer cross country skiing can enjoy 50 kilometers of classic and skating tracks.
-I saw a couple of skiers from the Nordic combined Norwegian national team, sweep past.
+Those who prefer cross-country skiing can enjoy 50 kilometres of classic and skating tracks.
+I saw a couple of skiers from the Nordic combined Norwegian national team sweep past.
 Hence, the tracks have to be of good quality.

 Other winter activities

 Kleinwalsertal also offers plenty of fun for the whole family, such as tobogganing.
 You find 9 toboggan runs of different lengths (the longest is 1 km).
 You can rent toboggans at most sports equipment shops.
 Furthermore, in Riezlern there is a small ice skating rink.
 Another great way to enjoy the winter wonderland is a trip with a horse-drawn sleigh.
 A local farm has Noriker horses and offers horse-drawn sleigh trips.
 Book either directly with Peter Hammerer by phone or at the tourist office.